 A system may track statistics for many features using an approximate counting technique by: subjecting each feature to multiple, different hash functions to generate multiple, different hash values, where each of the hash values may identify a particular location in a memory, and storing statistics for each feature at the particular locations identified by the hash values.
 The system may generate rules for a model based on the tracked statistics.

 In the description’s overview of the patent, we’re told that the kind of data repository covered by this patent might involve over a million data elements, and could include information such as:

 - E-mail data (e-mails that users sent and/or received,)

 - Advertisement data (advertisements presented to the users and/or selected by the users)

 - Any type or form of labeled data.

-An example of one type of statistical information involved in this process might involve feature counting, where the number of instances of a certain type of feature showing up might be counted.
+An example of one type of statistical information involved in this process might involve feature counting.
+The number of instances of a certain type of feature showing up might be counted.
 If a certain feature tends to show up more than a certain threshold, it might then be promoted so that it could be used to form rules for a model.
 That feature might be added to other features used in a model, or might replace a previously used feature.

-The use of that feature as a rule in part of a ruleset consisting of a number of search ranking features might be used to label emails or advertisements or possibly even webpages to a predicted label.
+Using that feature as a rule in part of a ruleset consisting of several search ranking features might be used to label emails or advertisements or possibly even webpages to a predicted label.